serbulent/TrainableRepresentationAnalysis/README.md

 - ProtBench is tool that can be used to evaluate any protein representation model.
 The tool can be found under **generalized_representation_benchmark** folder (Still under development)

---**Benchmark_Study** folder includes codes used for benchmarks presented in the paper.
+- **Benchmark_Study** folder includes codes used for benchmarks presented in the paper.

 - **GO_Prediction** folder is under **Benchmark_Study** and includes codes used for "Ontology-based protein function prediction" task.